MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.installing.and.running/01.installation/docs.md

 ---
 # Setting up Mycroft

 Currently, Mycroft only runs in Linux environments.
-If you already have a Linux desktop environment, you can go ahead and skip to the `Downloading Mycroft Core` section.
+If you already have a Linux desktop environment, you can go ahead and skip to the appropriate install section.

 For those who use MacOS or Windows, you can use something like [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to set up a virtual Linux environment.
 To do this:
  - Install VirtualBox or another similar piece of software